Tracking the State of the Photography IndustryMay 17th, 2021

-A recent global survey of professional and semi-pro photographers unmasked the resilience and optimism within the industry during the pandemic.
-The survey was conducted in May 2021 by Zenfolio, a leading provider of digital marketing and e-commerce resources for photographers.
+Last year’s State of the Photography Industry Survey unmasked the resilience and optimism within the industry during the pandemic.
+This ongoing study was last conducted in May 2021 by Zenfolio, a leading provider of online portfolios, digital marketing, and e-commerce solutions for photographers.

 Looking through the lens is looking up.